 The manufacturer claims that the more targeted effect of the light onto the eyes helps reduce the time you actually need to use them when compared to a light box.

-If flying long distance you may also suffer from travel fatigue, even if there is no significant time zone change.
+When flying long distance it’s common to suffer from travel fatigue, even if there’s no significant time zone change.
 A typical example is flying from the USA to South America.

-But there are things you can do before you travel to help with travel fatigue.
+There are things you can do before you travel to help with travel fatigue.
 These steps probably won’t help you change your body clock, but they can help you feel more rested.

 Steps to take before you travel

-- Try to do some exercise the day before traveling, or in the morning if traveling later on in the day.
-But perhaps avoid strenuous exercise close to the flight time if you plan to sleep on the plane.
+- Do some exercise the day before traveling, or in the morning if traveling later in the day.
+But avoid strenuous exercise close to the flight time if you plan to sleep on the plane.

-- You might want to limit the amount of alcohol you drink before flying.
+- Limit the amount of alcohol you drink before flying.
 Alcohol can help you fall asleep quicker, but then disrupts your quality of sleep.
-So you may be more tired when you arrive, even if you manage to knock yourself out initially.

 Things that help while on the journey

-- Drink plenty of liquids such as liquid and juices (not alcohol though!).
+- Drink plenty of liquids, such as water and juices, and avoid alcohol or caffeine.
 It’s easy to get dehydrated on a plane due to the change in air pressure and humidity.
-Buy a large bottle of water once you pass through security.
-You can then take this on board, instead of relying on the complimentary (or expensive) drinks, which may not be enough to keep you well hydrated.
+Buy a large bottle of water to take with you once you go through security.

-- Bring accessories to help you sleep better; you might find that a good sleep mask, some ear plugs and a cozy warm jumper all help you relax.
+- Bring accessories to help you sleep better.
+A good sleep mask, some earplugs, a good travel pillow and a cozy warm jumper can all help.

 - If you have a long stopover, take the opportunity to walk around and get the blood moving in your body.
-If there are facilities like a shower, then freshening up may help you sleep on the next leg of the journey.
+If there are facilities like a shower, freshening up might help you sleep on the next leg of the journey.

-- If you decide to use sleeping pills, remember that many may leave you feeling groggy when you wake up.
+- If you decide to use sleeping pills, remember that they can leave you feeling groggy when you wake up.
 If you can sleep naturally, it will benefit you when you arrive.

-In a previous article we discussed how melatonin isn’t very useful for insomnia, but can help you avoid jet lag.
+In a previous article I discussed how melatonin isn’t very useful for insomnia, but can help you avoid jet lag.

-Charmane, Eastman and Burgess explain how Melatonin can help jet lag in two possible ways:
+The researchers in Rush University explain how melatonin might help with jet lag in two ways:

-- Taking a larger dose of 3mg before bedtime for the first few nights following an East going flight.
+- Taking a dose of 3 mg before bedtime for the first few nights following an eastbound flight.
 In this case it’s really helping you to go to sleep when you body is saying it’s time to be awake.
-Taken at this time it’s probably acting both as a sedative as well as helping to change your body clock.

-- Taking a smaller dose of 0.5mg two to three hours before you’re due to go to sleep in the new time zone.
-This is about the time your body would normally start producing Melatonin as part of the Circadian rhythm.
-Thus taking Melatonin at this time is aimed at helping to move your body clock to the new time zone.
-Note though taking a larger dose at this time doesn’t seem to be any more effective.
+- Taking a smaller dose of 0.5 mg two to three hours before you’re due to go to sleep in the new time zone.
+This is about the time your body would normally start producing melatonin.
+So taking melatonin at this time is aimed at helping to move your body clock to the new time zone.
+Note that taking a larger dose at this time doesn’t seem to be any more effective.

-Whilst there is no instant cure for jet lag, there are plenty of things you can do to reduce how long you suffer from it.
+Although there’s no cure for jet lag, there are things you can do to reduce how long you suffer from it.

-The key to beating jet lag is changing your body clock to match the new time zone.
+The key to beating jet lag is to change your body clock to match the new time zone.
 This requires a good understanding of how exposure to light at different times can affect your body clock.

 There are a number of online calculators which can help you design an effective jet lag plan.
-We recommended the Rooster calculator as a good option.
+I recommended the Rooster calculator as a good option.

 On arrival at an exciting new destination it’s difficult to resist the temptation to start exploring.
 But, armed with your plan, you can take some measures to help your body clock without spoiling your trip.

-The best news though is that by making some adjustments to your body clock before departure, it may be possible to arrive jet lag free.
+Perhaps the most exciting idea is that by making some adjustments to your body clock before departure, it may be possible to arrive virtually jet lag free.